The estate at Polesden Lacey

 The estate lies within the Surrey Hills Area of Outstanding Natural Beauty (AONB), an area that spans the width of Surrey itself.

 Ranmore Common, which makes up the majority of our estate, is also a Site of Special Scientific Interest (SSSI).
 This designation is there to protect the wide variety of rare woodland birds and bats that can be found across the common.

 There is always conservation work being carried out across the estate.
-In the summer of 2017, our rangers started a new project to restore 80 acres of the estate’s chalk grassland, one of the most species-rich habitats in the world.
+In the summer of 2017, our rangers started a new project to restore over 80 acres of the estate’s chalk grassland, one of the most species-rich habitats in the world.
 You can read about the project here.

 The estate is home to a large array of wildlife: you’ll find butterflies such as the Chalkhill Blue and Brown Argus around the areas of chalk grassland; 3 species of owl including little owls; roe deer; 10 species of bat; buzzards; purple emperor butterflies and marsh tits in our woodland and you may even come across common lizards on the heathland.